Malik R. Dahlan

-Prof. Dr. Malik R. Dahlan (مالك بن ربيع دحلان) (born 18 August 1979) or as he is known to most, "Malik", is an international lawyer, mediator and law professor specializing in international law and policy.
-He has founded a number of policy, research and philanthropic organizations, and has written and advised on legislative affairs, defence, energy policies, and foreign relations.
-Dahlan is a green energy technology entrepreneur and writes about energy and ethics.
+Malik R. Dahlan (مالك بن ربيع دحلان; born 18 August 1979) is an international lawyer, mediator and law professor specializing in international law and policy.

 Early life and education

 He attended Belmont Hill School in Belmont, MA in the USA.
 Dahlan read civil law and jurisprudence at Al Al-Bayt University in Jordan and then at the University of Jordan in Amman, where he obtained his bachelor's degree in law in 1999.
 In 2016, the University of Jordan decorated him as its 50th Anniversary Honorary Alumnus.

 He completed three masters degrees at Harvard University including from Harvard Law School and received a doctorate in law from al-Azhar.

-Legal career
+Legal career and dispute resolution

 Dahlan practised trade law at White & Case LLP in New York and was the chief lawyer of MBR Legal.

 He served as special advisor to Lord Woolf, former Chief Justice of England and Wales, as well as Sir William Blair, in the establishment of the first independent English Common Law Judiciary in the Middle East from 2007-2010.
 Dahlan is the founding director of the Qatar Law Forum, inaugurated in 2009.

+He has also served on pioneering initiatives in ADR in several jurisdictions.
+He led several mediation and dispute resolution projects globally.
+He currently leads the Scotia Group (SG26), which brought together international mediators and experts to build out a ‘sherpa process’ for climate and energy transition diplomacy.
+His latest book by Edward Elgar, The Research Handbook on Energy, Law and Ethics was launched following the UNFCCC COP26 Process.